Skip to content Skip to main navigation Report an accessibility issue

 • Locate your table—poster stations are grouped by department and major; map (coming soon)

-• Set up your poster (easel will be provided by Integrated Engineering Design) and arrange your materials at your station; note that for most projects, the posters will be displayed on table-top easels rather than floor-standing easels
+• Set up your poster/display area and arrange your materials at your station; note that for most projects with posters, table-top easels will be provided rather than floor-standing easels

-• Box lunches will be provided for all senior design students
+• Buffet lunch will be provided for all senior design students, sponsors, and TCE leadership in the Student Union Ballroom 272

 • Main Event: 1–4 p.m.